Skip to content

 While security testing is critical, not every business is equipped to perform assessments in house.
 You may need to hire a third-party information security analyst.
 Paying for an assessment can seem like a big investment, but it’s a lot more affordable than dealing with the aftermath of a successful attack.

-But one of the best preventive security measures is updating software regularly.
+One of the best preventive security measures is updating software regularly.
 Developers release patches to address vulnerabilities.
 If you don’t apply those patches, you’re opening yourself up to an IT horror story you could have easily prevented.
 Plus, the right tools make patch management remarkably easy, so you'll look like a cybersecurity superhero (but without a troubling origin story).

-And PDQ Connect is the ultimate superhero sidekick.
+And PDQ is the ultimate superhero sidekick.
 With vulnerability management, automated deployment, and convenient reporting right at your fingertips, you can gain visibility and take action from one easy-to-use platform.
 Try it free for 14 days to see for yourself!

-Meredith Kreisa headshot
+Meredith

 Meredith Kreisa